 The second known mechanism of action for Garcinia cambogia (HCA) may be directly related to its ability to inhibit citrate lyase, as outlined above.
 The outcome of this action is the reduced formation of fat storage cells from glucose.
 Therefore, excess glucose remains available in the body to be used as an energy source.
 Having excess glucose readily available in the body should produce a rise in energy, allowing for the opportunity to burn excess calories.
 Researchers were able to scientifically demonstrate this property by showing that HCA is capable of activating hypoxia inducible factor (HIF).
-This is a transcription factor involved in energy metabolism and, when activated, increases the burning of energy [14].
+This is a transcription factor involved in energy metabolism and, when activated, increases the burning of energy [19].

 Energy is also available for use due to G. cambogia's ability to assist in fat oxidation.
 In human clinical trials, urinary fat metabolites significantly increased in subjects taking HCA over an 8 week trial period.
 Urinary fat metabolites are a biomarker of fat oxidation.
 If fat is being oxidized, it is being released from its dormant state to be used as energy in the body.
-Thus weight reduction is achieved through increased energy expenditure as fat is oxidized [15].
+Thus weight reduction is achieved through increased energy expenditure as fat is oxidized [20].

-A pleasant side effect of HCA is the decrease in oxidative stress, inflammation, and insulin resistance associated with obesity [16].
-This is a synergistic effect with the other proprietary ingredient and will be discussed in further depth with regards to Yerba mate.
+A pleasant side effect of HCA is the decrease in oxidative stress, inflammation, and insulin resistance associated with obesity [21].